 100 Days: Dismantling Disinfo, Defending Democracy

-Midnight on Sunday, July 28 marked 100 days until November 5, 2024⁩: Election Day.
+Midnight on Sunday, July 28 marked 100 days until November 5, 2024: Election Day.
 In the face of well-funded projects and plans to curtail our rights, to define our identities, and foreclose our future, Disinfo Defense League is here to help us all dismantle disinformation and defend democracy.
-Register for our two-month panel series below.
+Registration for our two-month panel series is now closed.
+Many thanks to all those who attended.

 What Does Voting Look Like in 2024?